With the holiday season around, you might have caught yourself wondering, ‘Can dogs eat pomegranate?’

 Can Dogs Eat Pomegranate: Signs of Pomegranate Indigestion

-Which means that they might just get a bite or two of raw pomegranate seeds into their system whilst we’re not looking.
+That means that they might just get a bite or two of raw pomegranate seeds into their system whilst we’re not looking.

 If your pooch has taken in just a few of these then relax, there is no need to be alarmed.